 Alexis is a biological oceanographer and phytoplankton ecologist.
-She has been fascinated with the alien-ness of ocean life ever since she was a child – at one point she even had a pet nudibranch (a.k.a., a sea slug)!
-Her research focuses on the strange, single-celled plants that produce much of the oxygen we breathe: phytoplankton.
+They have been fascinated with the alien-ness of ocean life ever since they were a child – at one point, they even had a pet nudibranch (a.k.a., a sea slug).
+Alexis's research focuses on the strange, single-celled plants that produce much of the oxygen we breathe: phytoplankton.

 Alexis joined NOAA Fisheries in 2021 as an Associate Scientist.
-Before that, she researched phytoplankton bloom dynamics in Cape Cod National Seashore, Monterey Bay, and the Arctic.
-Alexis holds a B.A. in Biological Sciences from Wellesley College and a Ph.D. in Biological Oceanography from the Massachusetts Institute of Technology – Woods Hole Oceanographic Institution Joint Program.
-She is an avid surfer and cyclist and tries to get out into nature as much as possible.
+Before that, they researched phytoplankton bloom dynamics in Cape Cod National Seashore, Monterey Bay, and the Arctic.
+She has a B.A. in Biological Sciences from Wellesley College and a Ph.D. in Biological Oceanography from the Massachusetts Institute of Technology – Woods Hole Oceanographic Institution Joint Program.
+Alexis is an avid surfer and mountain biker and tries to get out into nature as much as possible.

 Tiny organisms, giant impact

-Phytoplankton are a diverse group of microscopic, photosynthetic organisms that form the base of marine food webs and regulate global climate.
-The growth of different species is dependent on the advantages that their unique physiologies provide in each environment.
-These physiological “superpowers” include novel life cycles, toxin production, swimming behaviors, and nutritional strategies that include carnivory.
-But climate change may favor certain phytoplankton physiologies over others with consequences for ecosystem health and function.
+Phytoplankton are a diverse group of photosynthetic, microscopic organisms that form the base of marine food webs and regulate global climate.
+The growth of species is dependent on the advantages that their unique physiologies provide in each environment.
+These physiological traits include novel life cycles, toxin production, swimming behaviors, and nutritional strategies.
+But climate change may favor certain physiologies over others with consequences for ecosystem health and function.

-Alexis uses ocean robots, laboratory experiments, and mathematical modeling to understand how phytoplankton respond to environmental change.
-Her mission is to predict cascading changes at the base of the food web due to environmental change and to inform mitigation strategies.
-Alexis’s research focuses on three main areas:
+Alexis uses laboratory experiments, field investigations, analytical models, and ocean robots to understand how phytoplankton respond to environmental change.
+Her mission is to predict cascading changes at the base of the food web due to environmental change and to help inform policy actions.
+To address this theme, their research focuses on two main topics: